jbakse/major_studio_1/content/week_1/monday.md

 - Create your channel (name it `firstname_lastname` or `preferredname_lastname`)
 - Post your photo, full name, and preferred name to your channel.
 - Post a link to your personal website to your channel.
-- Post a link to your project 0 documentation to your channel.
+- Post a link to your *Assignment 0* documentation to your channel.

 ### Slack Responses
 `Due Wednesday 3:00pm`
 - Subscribe to all the student channels in Slack.
-- Choose three of your classmates and write a 50+ word comment providing feedback to their Assignment 0 project and/or documentation site.
+- Choose three of your classmates and write a 50+ word comment providing feedback to their *Assignment 0* project and/or documentation site.
 Post your comment to their channel.
 - Choose classmates you do not know, and don't choose a classmate that already has three responses in their channel.
 - Your post can be casual, and should be constructive.
 Include specific criticisms and suggestions.